crestonbunch/gobot/README.md

 ## Setup

-Create a [Slack bot](https://api.slack.com) and copy the `Bot User OAuth Access Token`
+Create a [Slack bot](https://api.slack.com/bot-users) and copy the `Bot User OAuth Access Token`

 Set an environment variable with your Slack API token

     export SLACK_API_TOKEN=<bot user oauth token goes here>

-Or put it in your .bash_rc file (or wherever you put env variables)
+Or put it in your ~/.bashrc file (or wherever you put env variables)

 ## Run